 Changes in how to request video streaming!

-All Fall 2018 video requests should have been submitted with your other required course materials as part of the UA BookStores’ textbook adoption process.
+All Fall 2018 and Winter/Spring 2019 video requests should have been submitted with your other required course materials as part of the UA BookStores’ textbook adoption process.
 To learn more about the process, choose your campus location and access your account with your NetID.

-If you missed the March 17 deadline for submitting Fall 2018 adoptions, use the request a streaming video form to submit your requests directly to the library as soon as possible.
+If you missed the March 17 deadline for submitting Fall 2018 adoptions or the Oct.
+10 deadline for submitting Winter/Spring 2019 adoptions, use the request a streaming video form to submit your requests directly to the library as soon as possible.
 If we're unable to provide free access to the video for students, but you don't want students to be required to buy access themselves (i.e., you plan to show a DVD in class instead), let us know in the form's notes field.

 We will notify instructors by email.
 If requested films are available from the library, we'll provide links to the videos (see instructions for adding links to D2L).
 If they aren’t, we’ll provide links to other low-cost options for students.

-Yes, if you plan to use video in your course, you need to submit a new request for all videos every semester/session (even if you've used the videos before).
-Some of our video content can only be licensed for limited periods of time and we need to ensure that our license covers your term.
+Yes!
+This is very important.
+If you plan to use video in your course, you need to submit a new request for all videos every semester/session (even if you've used the videos before).
+Certain films – from Kanopy and Swank in particular – can only be licensed for limited periods of time and we need to ensure that our license covers your term.
+Links used in previous semesters may not work.
+When you submit a new request each semester, we will send you a current link.

 We can digitize and stream many items from the library's collection, including VHS and DVDs.
 We are happy to purchase titles we do not own if they are available.
 Some VHS copies may be difficult to digitize, but we'll purchase a DVD version if available.